PostHog/posthog.com/contents/blog/running-group-targeted-ab-tests.md

 > **Example:** Suppose Slack wants to improve the usage of a new video calling feature.
 Improving the feature's discoverability for a single user will increase their own usage with it, but since they use it with their coworkers, their coworkers will also discover it.

-## Group-targeted vs user-level experiments
+## Risks in group-targeted experiments

-There are three key differences to take into account when running a group-targeted experiment versus a user-level one:
+There are three key risks to take into consideration when running a group-targeted experiment:

 ### 1. Less statistical power